diasmailson/diasmailson/README.md

 My name is Mailson Dias, from Brazil.
 I have a degree in Systems Analysis and Development from SENAI/CIMATEC.

-🌱 I’m currently learning about Python in Bootcamp: Suzano - Python Developer [2025]
+🌱 I am currently learning about Python at Bootcamp: Suzano - Python Developer, on the platform  [DIO - Digital Innovation One](https://www.dio.me/)

 ---